-The Dutch version of Sesame Street is one of the longest-running kids’ shows in the Netherlands, reaching 6.7 million children daily.
+The Dutch version of Sesame Street is one of the longest-running kids’ shows in the Netherlands, reaching millions of children daily.
 The program has taught generations of preschoolers about letters and numbers while helping them form important social and emotional skills.
 Segments address issues of local and global importance like cultural stereotyping, bullying, peaceful problem solving, and expressing emotion in healthy ways.

 In areas marked by conflict, Sesame Street helps promote respect and understanding among children of all backgrounds.
 Past examples include our Sesame Tree co-production in Northern Ireland, where two Muppet role models—Hilda the Irish Hare and Potto, a furry purple monster—overcame their cultural differences to become friends and live together peacefully in their tree.
 Likewise, our programs in Kosovo became a powerful tool for healing rifts between the Kosovo-Albanian and Kosovo-Serb peoples as they moved toward reconciliation.